 Tel: 021 477 2263 Mobile No: 087 948 0910

-How lucky we are to have a plethora of great restaurants.
-Quite unique for a small Irish town to have so many, of such a high standard to choose from.
-Depending what you feel like eating, you can have pizza to rival the finest trattoria in Italy or you can have the most amazing seafood fresh from the Atlantic Ocean daily or you can tuck in to succulent Irish beef, lamb or duck that would have grazed the local fields.
+Kinsale is blessed with a plethora of great restaurants.
+Quite unique for a small Irish town to have so many.
+Depending what you feel like, the choice is yours; have a pizza which would rival the finest trattoria in Italy or sample the most amazing seafood fresh from the Atlantic Ocean daily.
+If meat is your thing, tuck in to succulent Irish beef, lamb or duck that would have grazed the local fields.
 All delicious, local and Slow Food.
-Please ask for our help as we hold the menusto all our favourites and will happily make reservations on your behalf.
+Please ask for our help as we hold the menus to all our favourites and will happily make reservations on your behalf.

 Kinsale Gourmet Festival

 How fortunate we are to be located just 15 minutes from one of the most spectacular Golf Links in the world.
-The Old Head of Kinsale is a must if you are a golfer and visiting Kinsale.
-The Old Head is a spectacular 18-hole Championship course, built on a 220-acre diamond of land, jutting out over two miles into the Atlantic Ocean.
+The Old Head of Kinsale, jutting proudly over the cliffs of the Wild Atlantic way is a spectacular 18-hole Championship course, built on a 220-acre diamond of land is a must see if you are a golfer and visiting Kinsale.
 The promontory is almost an island with numerous caves running beneath your feet as you play the course.
 The links and practice area occupy 180 acres and the remaining 40 acres of unspoilt cliff (rising in places to over 300 feet) frame the course.

 Andrew would be delighted to assist any of guests with tee times and information, so please ask.